 Note: In terms of early prevention, small growths in the colon, called polyps, may need to come out even if they are not yet cancerous.

-The first phase of treatment for colon cancer is typically a partial colectomy, where a surgeon removes a section of the colon.
+The first phase of treatment for colon cancer in Thailand is typically a partial colectomy, where a surgeon removes a section of the colon.
 If the surgery goes well, you will resume regular bowel movements.
 But this is not always possible.
-In such cases, you will require a colostomy; whereby the surgeon will connect the colon to a hole in your abdomen (ostomy).
+In such cases, you will require a colostomy, whereby the surgeon will connect the colon to a hole in your abdomen (ostomy).
 You’ll then have a colostomy bag attached to the ostomy to collect bowel movements.
 Furthermore, chemotherapy will be recommended if the cancer affects a particularly dense part of the colon or has spread to the lymph nodes.

 Like with other cancers, colorectal cancer can often be prevented with regular screenings, and lifestyle and diet modification.
 As the saying goes, “An ounce of prevention is better than a pound of cure.”
 But if you do find yourself requiring colorectal cancer treatment in Bangkok, make sure you make the expert specialists at Vejthani Hospital your first stop.